zetagabriels/madden-playerstats-importer/README.md

 ### From dist

-The executable file for your operating system can be found in the [dist folder](dist/).
+The executable file for your operating system can be found in the [dist/ folder](dist/).
 We support Windows x64, macOS x64, and Linux x64.
 We may have a Linux ARM build eventually for people who want to run this on a server and automate the process further.